damian-lis/portfolio-website/README.md

   }
 ```

+As we can see above, the discussed method uses the createElementFn helper to create following elements:

+- this.audio - element with a soundtrack,
+- this.btn - button element that handles audio on which the listener is set to the event click that calls the handleAudio method,
+- this.audioImg - element with sound icon

 <br/>

 #### 3.4.
 Description createComponents method (constructor)

-Next, in the constructor of discussed object, we call the createComponents method, which, based on previously created elements (this.audioImg and this.btn), combines them into the so-called main component (this.mainComponent) via helper appendElementsToContainer (implementation is here).
+Next, in the constructor of discussed object, we call the createComponents method, the implementation of which is below (scripts/objects/Audio.js):

-Below is an example of this method (scripts/objects/Audio.js):

 ```
   createComponents() {